Closed: Consultation on Eastbourne Borough Council savings proposals

 Drop-in event on Thursday 10 October

-We will be holding a consultation drop-in event at Eastbourne Town Hall on Thursday 10 October 2024 from 12 noon to 7pm.
+We held a consultation drop-in event at Eastbourne Town Hall on Thursday 10 October 2024 from 12 noon to 7pm.

-This will be a chance to speak to council staff about the proposals and ask any questions.
+This provided local people with a chance to speak to council staff and councillors about the proposals and ask any questions.

 Alternative formats and ways to respond